Lost in Space: Ratings

 Some members within the science-fiction community have pointed to Lost in Space as an example of early television's perceived poor record at producing science-fiction.
-The series' deliberate fantasy elements were perhaps overlooked as it drew comparisons to its supposed rival, Star Trek.
+The series's deliberate fantasy elements were perhaps overlooked as it drew comparisons to its supposed rival, Star Trek.
 However, Lost in Space was a mild ratings success, unlike Star Trek, which received relatively poor ratings during its original network television run.
 The more cerebral Star Trek never averaged higher than 52nd in the ratings during its three seasons, while Lost in Space finished season one 35th in the Nielsen ratings, season two in 44th place, and the third and final season in 53rd place.

 Lost in Space also ranked third as one of the top five favorite new shows for the 1965–1966 season in a viewer TVQ poll.
 The other top contenders were The Big Valley, Get Smart, I Dream of Jeannie and F Troop.
 Lost in Space was the favorite show of John F. Kennedy Jr. while he was growing up in the 1960s.

 Awards

-Lost in Space received a 1966 Emmy Award nomination for Cinematography-Special Photographic Effects but did not win, and again in 1968 for Achievement in Visual Arts & Makeup but did not win.
-In 2005, it was nominated for a Saturn Award for Best DVD Retro Television Release, but did not win.
-In 2008, TVLand nominated and awarded the series for Awesomest Robot.
+Lost in Space received a 1966 Emmy Award nomination for Cinematography — Special Photographic Effects, but did not win, and again in 1968 for Achievement in Visual Arts & Makeup, but did not win.
+It was nominated for a Saturn Award in 2005 for Best DVD Retro Television Release, but did not win.
+In 2008, TV Land nominated and awarded the series for Awesomest Robot.